suchandanreddy/sdwan-apis/SD-WAN-Programmability-lab-dcloud-June-2020.md

 #	 Lab Flow/Use cases

-The Lab begins with the all devices in fabric being up and running.
+The Lab begins with all devices in fabric being up and running.
 We use the python scripts to execute below REST API calls.

 1. Device and Monitoring APIs